ravnhq/mobile-cicd/README.md

 > **Note:** Check other sections for configuration and then come back to this section to run locally.

-To run locally you can either use `bundle exec` (preferred) or `fastlane` if installed, for example, to run with `bundle exec` you can do:
+To run locally use `bundle exec`, for example:

 ```shell
 bundle exec fastlane android beta